madmurphy/libconfini/dev/hackings/baremetal/README.md

 `rewind()`, `fread()` and `fclose()` do not suit your needs, you can re-implement your own version of `load_ini_file()` and `load_ini_path()`.
 The only requirement is that at the end of the day you find a way to pass a disposable buffer containing an entire INI file to `strip_ini_cache()`.

-A good way to proceed is to hack the original pair of functions that rely on the C standard I/O API and adapt them to your platform.
+A good way to proceed is to hack the original pair of functions that rely on the C standard I/O API and adapt them to your platform:

 `````````````````````````````````````````````````````````````````````````` c
 #include <stdio.h>